isomerpages/moe-scgs/_others/Careers.md

 Singapore Chinese Girls’ School is an independent school with a vision to be an asset to the country by developing capable women of character and relevance.
 We offer both GCE O-Level and Integrated Programmes.

-**We are looking for Technical Specialist (Operations)**
+**We are currently looking for Education Officers to fill up the Mathematics Teacher position in the Mathematics Department.**

-**Job Specifications**
+**• 1 Full-Time Contract/Permanent Teacher (1 Jan 2024 – 31 Dec 2024)**

-This role encompasses overseeing the day-to-day cleanliness and maintenance of the facilities and to provide operational support to ensure smooth and effective operations.
+**Key Areas of Responsibilities**

-**Responsibilities**
+* Plan and conduct lessons

-* Provide support for events (including logistics, stage lighting and sound), routine operational tasks and perform general maintenance tasks;
+* Monitor and evaluate the progress and overall development of the students

-* Inspect and conduct periodic check on buildings, equipment, and systems to identify any issues;
+* Keep up with the developments of the subject area, new resources , pedagogies and assessment

-* Maintain inventory records for equipment and supplies;
+* Teach, inspire and motivate students according to their individual pace and aspirations to their fullest potential

-* Provide support in procurement operations to ensure the quality of products/services delivered is satisfactory;
+* To develop strong moral fibre and integrity among our students

-* Assist with the school safety, security and emergency preparedness activities;
+**Requirements**

-* Assist Operations Manager in general maintenance of school environment and upkeep of school facilities;
+* Recognised Degree or professional qualification in the chosen or related discipline

-* Perform any other ad-hoc duties and responsibilities that may be assigned;
+* Formal teaching qualifications such as NIE Diploma will be an advantage

-**Qualifications**
+* At least 3 years of teaching experience at the Secondary level

-* Nitec Certificate in Building Facilities Maintenance, Electrical/Electronics, Air-conditioning Servicing and /or Plumbing;
+* Experience in teaching Upper Secondary and Gifted Education Programme preferred

-* Minimum 2 years of relevant experience in a similar role;
+* Strong passion for helping students develop as confident and purposeful individuals

-* Preferably prior experience in supporting stage performance;
+* Strong sense of integrity, personal drive and initiative, commitment and team spirit

-* Ability to work flexible hours and work around a changing schedule;
+* Caring, responsible, driven and innovative

-* Ability to work independently without much supervision;
+Successful candidates will be offered contract employment.

-_Successful candidates will be offered contract employment.
-Remuneration shall commensurate with qualification and experience._
+Remuneration shall commensurate with qualification and experience.

-_Interested candidates are invited to apply online.
-Only shortlisted candidates will be notified._
+Interested candidates are invited to apply online.
+Only shortlisted candidates will be notified.

-_Please fill up the Application Form and email it together with your resume and supporting documents (if any) to: recruitment@scgs.edu.sg_
+*Please fill up the Application Form and email it together with your resume and supporting documents (if any) to: recruitment@scgs.edu.sg*